-Head of power to Building Act 2011:

-Delegate: s.127(1) & (3) Delegation: special permit authorities and local

-Power that enables a government

-delegation to be made -

-Express Power or Duty Building Act 2011:

-Delegated: s.133(1) A permit authority may commence a prosecution for an offence against this Act

-Delegate: Chief Executive Officer

-Function: This is a precis only.
+Head of power to Delegate: Power that enables a delegation to be made Building Act 2011: s.127(1) & (3) Delegation: special permit authorities and local government Express Power or Duty Delegated: Building Act 2011: s.133(1) A permit authority may commence a prosecution for an offence against this Act Delegate: Chief Executive Officer Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to commence a prosecution for an offence against the Building Act 2011 [s.133(1)(b)].
 Council Conditions on this Delegation: Nil.

-Express Power to Sub- Building Act 2011:

-Delegate: s.127(6A) - CEO may delegate this power subject to any

-conditions imposed on the delegation to the CEO.
+Express Power to Sub- Delegate: Building Act 2011: s.127(6A) - CEO may delegate this power subject to any conditions imposed on the delegation to the CEO.